RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

 * `total_duration`
 * `mean_energy`

-You can also treat labels “close” in value as similar if you want, since Audjust says closer label numbers = more similar audio ([audjust.com][1]), but starting with strict equality is fine.
+You can also treat labels "close" in value as similar if you want, since Audjust says closer label numbers = more similar audio ([audjust.com][1]), but starting with strict equality is fine.

 ### Step 3: Pick a **chorus candidate**

 Heuristic:

 1. Candidate labels must appear **≥ 2 times**.
 2. Exclude groups whose first instance starts too early (e.g., first 10–15 seconds) – usually not the chorus.
 3. Score each candidate label:

 ```python